Zaidizz96/taskmaster/README.md

 The "All Tasks" page currently features a back button and will be enhanced to display tasks from the local database, allowing users to view all their tasks at a glance.

+## Espresso Testing
+1. **Assert Important UI Elements**:
+  - UI elements that are crucial for the app's functionality are verified to be displayed on the page, ensuring a seamless user experience.

+2. **Task Detail Display Test**:
+  - A test has been added to tap on a task, and the resulting activity is tested to ensure that it displays the name of the selected task correctly.

+3. **Username Edit Test**:
+  - The user's ability to edit their username has been tested, and it is verified that the updated username is correctly displayed on the homepage.

 ## Resources